abesto/blog/source/_posts/2014-01-29-why-i-left-university.markdown

 During primary school I got my initial intro to programming from my dad (big thanks).
 Some time towards its end I realized that I was the local geek who knew everything about computers, I even thought of myself as such, but I still didn't have a single useful application I wrote myself.
 That was really a turning point: I started teaching myself everything I could find on the internet (and the internet is really great for learning programming).

 There were two, maybe three times when I learned "something interesting" instead of what I should've been learning for school in the years before ELTE.
 That tells you something about how serious this "dutifulness" condition was.
-Even so, I managed to get my first contract about half a year before graduation.
+Even so, I managed to get my first contract about half a year before graduating from high school.

 One of the cases when I learned something interesting instead of the required material was  the night before my CS graduation exam.
 I kind of had enough, and decided to read the Gimp manual instead.
 The next day the topic I had to talk about was how computers represent images.
 A few surprised teachers and an aced exam later I was on my way to ELTE - what I've been looking forward to for years.